smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 </function>
 ```

 The screen ID is told to the HMI by the app using `CreateScreen`.
-If a user taps on an app icon to launch the app, the HMI activates the app sending `OnAppActivated` to SDL Core with `screenID = 0` which points the application's main screen.
+If a user taps on an app icon to launch the app, the HMI activates the app sending `OnAppActivated` to SDL Core with `screenID = 0` which points to the application's main screen.
 If a widget becomes visible on the HMI, the HMI should also send `OnAppActivated` but this time using the widget's `screenID`.
-There could be multiple widgets presented at the same time (from one app or from multiple) and hence can be in HMI_FULL.
+There could be multiple widgets presented at the same time (from one app or from multiple), which means it can be in HMI_FULL.

 ### Screen manipulation